samsung-ads-grave-yard/papercert/README.md

 # papercert

 Script that dumps a key and certificate to a PDF for printing.
-Also provdes a script for dumping CSRs to paper.
+Also provdes a script for dumping GPG keys and CSRs to paper.

 ## Installation